zilliztech/attu/README.md

 ### Multi-Cluster Management

 Connect to multiple Milvus instances from a single Attu deployment.
 Add, edit, and switch between connections in the sidebar.
-Each cluster has its own dedicated workspace with independent monitoring, agent sessions, and preferences — ideal for managing dev, staging, and production environments side by side.
+Each cluster has its own dedicated workspace with independent monitoring, agent sessions, and preferences, ideal for managing dev, staging, and production environments side by side.

 ### Data Explorer